adindapmhrn/data-analyst-portfolio/02_stationery_store_sales/README.md

 - **A4 Map** is the most frequently purchased product
 - **Casio Calculator** generates the highest revenue among all products
 - **Money Transfer** is the most commonly used payment method

----

-## ✅ Outcome
-This project demonstrates the use of SQL for multi-table analysis and Looker Studio for transforming query results into a clear, business-focused dashboard.
-It reflects a typical retail analytics workflow from raw data to decision-ready insights.